integritee-network/book/src/remote_attestation.md

 sgx_sign dump -enclave enclave.signed.so -dumpfile out.log
 ```

-TODO: we might need to provide a docker environment the achieve deterministic builds.

-## secret provisioning
+## Secret provisioning

 In order to establish shared secrets among workers, they need to convince themselves mutually that they are genuine before entering some *Distributed Key Generation* (DKG) protocol.

 ## Sealing

-provisioned secrets are sealed with Intel's [SGX Sealing](https://software.intel.com/content/www/us/en/develop/blogs/introduction-to-intel-sgx-sealing.html).
+Provisioned secrets are sealed with Intel's [SGX Sealing](https://software.intel.com/content/www/us/en/develop/blogs/introduction-to-intel-sgx-sealing.html).
 Two different kinds of sealing exist.
 MRENCLAVE is unique for each build and each piece of HW.
-MRSIGNER is based on the authority of a SW vendor.
+MRSIGNER is based on the authority of an SW vendor.
 The latter is practical for proprietary software because vendors can update their SW without re-provisioning secrets.

 However, for decentralized open source projects, MRSIGNER cannot apply as there is no authority that could sign builds.